BradWebb101/BradWebb101/README.md

 # Welcome to my GitHub 👋

 ## 🎯 About Me
 I'm a Serverless AWS Developer working in the AI Center of Excellence (AICoE) at PostNL in the Netherlands.
-When I'm not crafting cloud solutions, you'll find me exploring the latest in AI and cloud technologies! 🚀
+When I'm not crafting cloud solutions, you'll find me eating Stroop Waffles, Riding bicycles, Perfecting my Lasagne and Training Jiu Jitsu.

 ## 🛠️ Tech Stack